Mobile timing game in development

 What is public for now.

-This page is a signal, not a store listing.
-Release dates, store links, final screenshots, and public leaderboard claims should wait until they are real.
+This page is a product preview, not a store listing.
+Release dates, store links and final leaderboard claims should wait until they are ready to be clicked and tested.

 What kind of game is .panic?

-A compact timing arcade game about one moving dot, one visible target, and the exact moment your thumb becomes suspicious.
+A compact timing arcade game about one moving dot, one visible target and one tap.

 Is it multiplayer?

 Not realtime multiplayer.
-The competitive feeling comes from shared seeds, Challenge Codes, same-run comparison, and verified boards.
+The competitive feeling comes from shared seeds, Challenge Codes and same-run comparison.

 Where is it planned to launch?

 The current public direction is mobile.
-Store pages and release details can wait until there is something worth clicking.
+Store pages and release details will wait until there is something ready to test publicly.